redhat-sa-brazil/demo-authz/README.md

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/access-denied-admin.png?raw=true)

 ### Cleanup:
-* Delete photoz Realm in RH-SSO
+* Delete photoz Realm in RH-SSO and import it again
+* Import Realm definitions again in Authorization tab of `photoz-restful-api`
 * Delete the content of folders `tmp` and `data` in JBoss EAP 7.1 and restart JBoss